IDAES/idaes-pse/docs/install.rst

 Modifying the Path Environment Variable
 """""""""""""""""""""""""""""""""""""""

 The Windows ``Path`` environment variable provides a search path for executable code and dynamically linked libraries (DLLs).
-You can temporarily modify the path in a command windows session of permanently modify it for the whole system.
+You can temporarily modify the path in a command window session or permanently modify it for the whole system.

 **Changing Path Via the Control Panel**